reza-gholizade/terraform/README.md

 # Iinfrastructure as a Code
 ```
-vsphere create virtual machine from a template
+Create virtual machine from a template with vsphere provider
 ```